SumoLogic/sumologic-documentation/docs/cse/administration/custom-inventory-sources.md

 **Notes**

-* In the `sumoFields` element, the `siemdatatype` field is set to the value _inventory_.
-You must include this in your webhook payload.
 * The `source` key is an arbitrary string that identifies the source of the inventory data.
 * The `customInventory` key identifies the payload as custom inventory data.
 You must include this in your webhook payload.
 * The `type` key specifies what type of inventory data the webhook sends.
-Set the value to _user_ or _computer. _You must include this in your webhook payload.
+Set the value to _user_ or _computer_.
+You must include this in your webhook payload.